Public Inquiry Solicitor

 Why Choose JMW?

-At JMW Solicitors, we understand the importance of effective representation during public inquiries.
-Our award-winning full-service law firm has over 45 years of experience, and we are renowned throughout the UK for achieving positive outcomes for our clients; both businesses and individuals.
-We have represented core participants in many high profile cases, including:
+At JMW Solicitors, we understand the importance of effective representation for individuals and organisations that are the subject of public inquiries, or otherwise involved in the process.
+Our award-winning full-service law firm has over 45 years of experience, and we are renowned throughout the UK for achieving positive outcomes for our clients, both businesses and individuals.
+We have represented core participants in many high-profile cases, including:

 • Grenfell Tower Inquiry